Jared Koenig: Oakland Athletics

 Koenig signed a minor league contract with the Oakland Athletics on December 21, 2019.
 He did not play in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
 Koenig trained with his younger brother, a player at Cabrillo College, until taking part in Oakland's fall instructional league.
-He spent the 2021 with the Double-A Midland RockHounds and was named the Double-A Central Pitcher of the Year after going 7–5 with a 3.26 ERA and 100 strikeouts in 121 1/3 innings pitched.
+He spent the 2021 season with the Double-A Midland RockHounds and was named the Double-A Central Pitcher of the Year after going 7–5 with a 3.26 ERA and 100 strikeouts in 121 1/3 innings pitched.
 Koenig was assigned to the Triple-A Las Vegas Aviators at the start of the 2022 season.

 On June 8, Koenig was selected to the 40-man roster and promoted to the major leagues for the first time.
 That same day, Koenig would make his Major League Baseball debut vs. the Atlanta Braves.
 In the second inning, he earned his first MLB strikeout on William Contreras.
-Despite pitching four innings of one run ball, the defending 2021 World Series champions would rally in the fifth, earning Koenig the loss.
+Despite Koenig's four innings of one-run ball, the defending 2021 World Series champions rallied in the fifth, giving Koenig the loss.